faryabiLab/dockerize-workflows/README.md

 * `final_call_logs_dir` - Directory to which the final workflow logs will be copied There are more options available, you can find them in the Cromwell documentation.
 #### Docker Containers
 By default, the pipelines are configured to run each step within a specified docker container, all of which are hosted on the [Faryabi Lab Dockerhub](https://hub.docker.com/).
-To learn how to use different docker containers for running workflow steps, refer to the [Official Cromwell Documentation](https://cromwell.readthedocs.io/en/stable/).
+Workflow input files contain a `Dockerhub_Pull` variable for each step that can be used to point to another Docker container, although this could be risky.
 ## Cromwell Configuration
 Within the `cromwell_configs` directory is a Cromwell config file which instructs the engine to use Docker as backend.
 The only option that can be tweaked in this file is the `concurrent_job_limit` variable: this controls the number of jobs that can be running at once (default = 10).
 #### Call-Caching